 Inside the church is light and airy because of the tall perpendicular windows in each wall and a tall Chancel which is almost as high and the nave.

-Not all who enter the church realise there is a gallery (though in days past it was the preferred seating for the young people of the parish who there sang their own versions of the hymns!)
-The gallery is not a relic of 17th/18th century re-ordering as it was
+Not all who enter the church realize there is a gallery (though in days past it was the preferred seating for the young people of the parish who there sang their own versions of the hymns!)
+The gallery is not a relic of 17th/18th-century re-ordering as it was

 the WW I Fallen of the Six Parishes of the North Samford Benefice.
 The Second War’s memorial is in the graveyard.

-The small north transept retains its 15 century roof with leaf and flower bosses.
+The small north transept retains its 15-century roof with leaf and flower bosses.
 It was originally a chantry chapel associated with Copdock Hall which may explain the presence of the squint in the angle of the chancel arch.
 So the priest celebrating mass in the chapel could see the priest at the High Altar.
-The tall transept arch has hung shields in the moulding, three of which have traces of painted arms.
+The tall transept arch has hung shields in the molding, three of which have traces of painted arms.

 Behind the altar is a 19th century stone reredos with a central Last Supper tableau sculpted in relief.

-There is no mediaeval glass left – the infamous Suffolk iconoclast, William Dowsing, came here in January 1643 and he recorded having broken down 150 ‘superstitious pictures’.
+There is no medieval glass left – the infamous Suffolk iconoclast, William Dowsing, came here in January 1643 and he recorded having broken down 150 ‘superstitious pictures’.
 The nave windows are all clear glass and the chancel stained glass windows seem to have had no acknowledged maker but seen in detail are of good quality.
-There is a book of close up photographs of the glass at the back of the church.
+There is a book of close-up photographs of the glass at the back of the church.